 Supposing life drawing was widely available in schools, youth centres and other safe settings for teenagers – not just for art students, but all young people…

 Life drawing offers a potential antidote to some of the identity or image problems that young people often experience, and which may be exacerbated by over-use of social media.
 Issues such as negative body image need to be addressed at all levels of society, but life drawing can provide a powerful way to draw attention to human issues, starting with the body.

-Esther of Spirited Bodies said: “Life drawing can be especially helpful to today’s social media generation.
-The life room is an excellent place for all students, not just art students, because the body is accepted and appreciated in an open, healthy, non-sexualised way.
+The life room is an excellent space for students because the body is accepted uncritically and appreciated in an open, healthy, non-sexualised way.

 If you are interested in booking Spirited Bodies events for teenagers, please get in touch – contact Esther at email@example.com